Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: Introduction

 \section{Introduction}

 $C$-sets are sets equipped with a $C$-relation.
 They can be understood as a slight weakening of ultrametric structures.
-They generalize in particular linear orders and allow a rich combinatoric.
-They are therefore not classifiable, except to restrict their class.
+They generalize in particular linear orders and allow rich combinatorics.
+They are therefore not classifiable, unless you restrict their class.
 It is what we do here: we consider $\aleph_0$-categorical and $C$-minimal $C$-sets. $C$-minimality is the minimality notion fitting in this context: any definable subset in one variable is quantifier free definable using the $C$-relation alone.
 In the case of ultrametric structures this corresponds to finite Boolean combinations of closed or open balls.
 We classify here all $\aleph_0$-categorical and $C$-minimal $C$-sets up to elementary equivalence (in other words we classify all finite or countable such structures).
+Although $C$-minimality is a generalization of o-minimality, our result does not generalize Pillay and Steinhorn's result: they classify (Theorem 6.1 in \cite{P-S}) \underline{all} $\aleph_0$-categorical and o-minimal linearly ordered structures while we only classify $\aleph_0$-categorical and $C$-minimal \underline{pure} $C$-sets.